Memorable Manitobans: Leon Mitchell (1916-1987)

 In 1976, he was appointed Deputy Chair of the Public Service Staff Relations Board at Ottawa, from which he retired back to Winnipeg in 1982.
 He was a member of the Board of Governors of the University of Manitoba until 1978.
 He completed his working life at the firm of Taylor Brazzell McCaffrey, as Vice-Chair of the Manitoba Labour Board, and as the sole commissioner on the Treaty Land Entitlement Commission.

 Mitchell was known for his generosity, off-beat sense of humour, Groucho-esque eyebrows which he could use with great force when questioning witnesses, intensity and boundless energy, love of reason, belief in human equality, and an ever-present cigar.
-In 1946, he married nurse Jean Margaret Leslie (1921-1981), daughter of W. R. Leslie of Morden, Manitoba.
+In 1946, he married nurse Jean Margaret Leslie (1921-1981), daughter of William Russell Leslie of Morden.
 They had two children, Grant Mitchell and April Mitchell Katz.

 He died on 28 February 1987.